swingletree-oss/swingletree/README.md

 Swingletree's SonarQube webhook can be configured to be protected by basic authentication.
 You can set the secret via environment variable or inside the configuration file.
 If you do not configure this value, the webhook can be used without providing authentication.
 Keep in mind you should use `https` (by using for example a reverse proxy) to protect your credentials.

+---

-## Configure Build Jobs
+## Configure Sonar Scaner

 ### SonarQube Analysis Parameters

 Swingletree needs some context when receiving webhook events from SonarQube.
-Therefore some parameters need to be set when running a SonarQube analysis during your CI build.
+Therefore some additional parameters need to be set when running a `sonar-scanner` during your CI build.

 * `sonar.analysis.commitId`, containing the commit id
 * `sonar.analysis.repository`, containing the full repository path